kunal-gg/kunal-gg/README.md

 ### Hi there 👋

-- Senior @iitjodhpur.
+- Senior at @iitjodhpur.
-- GSoC'24 @ScummVM.
+- GSoC'24 at @ScummVM.
 - Currently exploring graphics programming.
 - Curious about low-level systems.
 - How to reach me: <a href="mailto:tiwari.25@iitj.ac.in">tiwari.25@iitj.ac.in</a>